open-edge-insights/eii-core/common/libs/ConfigMgr/kv_store_plugin/README.md

-### EIS DataStore
+### EIS KV Store Abstraction

-EIS DBClient provides an abstraction over underlying Key-Value datastores
+EIS KVStorePlugin provides an abstraction over underlying Key-Value datastores(eg. etcd)

 ## Dependency Installation

-The EIS DBClient depends on CMake version 3.11+.For Ubuntu 18.04 this is not the default version installed via `apt-get`.
+The EIS KVStorePlugin depends on CMake version 3.11+.For Ubuntu 18.04 this is not the default version installed via `apt-get`.
 To install the correct version of CMake, execute the following commands: